CARSSCenter/OpenNerve-Implantable-Pulse-Generator/Tools/ota_updater/user-guide.md

 ### "ECDSA signature rejected" on Admin authentication

 - You're using the wrong private key.
 Verify the key file corresponds to the public key baked into the running firmware (`ecc_publickey.h`).
-- Check the key file has exactly 64 hex characters with no extra whitespace or newlines.
+- Check the key file has exactly 64 hex characters with no extra whitespace, comments, text, or newlines.

 ### "Firmware image authorization failed"